bnavetta/platypos/README.md

 ## Organization

-PlatypOS uses a platform abstraction layer to keep as much as possible architecture-independent.
-This is implemented across a number of sub-crates, inspired by [gfx-rs](https://github.com/gfx-rs/gfx).

-* `platypos_pal` - types making up the platform abstraction API
-* `platypos_platform_{x86_64, ...}` - implementation of the PAL for a particular platform
+PlatypOS is split across several crates:

+* `platypos_config` - build-time configuration such as the maximum number of supported processors
+* `platypos_test` - minimal no_std testing framework
-* `platypos_kernel` - platform-independent kernel code
+* `platypos_kernel` - the kernel itself
-* `platypos_{x86_64, ...}` - platform-specific entry point

-The entry point crates are separated from `platypos_kernel` and their corresponding PAL implementations to prevent circular dependencies.
-This allows `platypos_kernel` to have a target-specific hard dependency on the appropriate PAL implementation instead of being explicitly generic over `platypos_pal::Platform` (which is hard to read and annoying to pipe through).
-The entry points can then depend on the core kernel and work with the platform-specific bootloader, instead of pushing that into `kernel_core` or trying to set up circular dependencies.
-It also allows multiple entry points per platform, such as BIOS and UEFI versions on x86-64.

-This is a lot of crates, but I didn't have a better alternative than the PAL implementation - kernel core - entry point sandwich.
+Within the kernel, platform-specific code is in the `platform` module, which is conditionally compiled to use the appropriate implementation for the target system.

 # Notes

-This is basically scratch space for me.
+This is basically just scratch space for me.

 ## Kernel Address Space